Frederic Remington: Cuba

 Remington's association with Roosevelt paid off, however, when the artist was hired as a war correspondent and illustrator for William Randolph Hearst's New York Journal in January 1897.
 Remington was sent down to Cuba in company with celebrity journalist Richard Harding Davis, another friend and supporter of Roosevelt.
 Cuba's apparent peacefulness left them nothing to report on.
 That led to this famous but probably apocryphal exchange of telegrams between Remington and Hearst:

 "Everything is quiet.
 There is no trouble.
 There will be no war.
 I wish to return."

 "Please remain.
 You furnish the pictures and I'll furnish the war."

 Remington did return to New Rochelle while Davis remained until February, when he booked return passage on the P&O steamer Olivette.
-Aboard the ship, he met Clemencia Arango, who said her brother was a colonel in the insurgence, that she had been deported for her revolutionary activities, and that she had been stripsearched by the Spanish officials before boarding.
+Aboard the ship, he met Clemencia Arango, who said her brother was a colonel in the insurgence, that she had been deported for her revolutionary activities, and that she had been strip searched by the Spanish officials before boarding.
 Shocked by her story, Davis dispatched this news from Tampa to Hearst on the 10th.
 The front page of the Journal for the 12th was dominated by Remington's sensationalist illustration, run across five columns of newsprint, of Arango stripped naked on the ship's deck, in public, surrounded by three male Spanish officials.
 Hearst deemed it the "Olivette Incident".
 The issue sold a record number of copies, almost a million, partly on the strength of Remington's image of a naked humiliated female resistance fighter.
 The next day Arango called Remington's version largely a fabrication, saying that only a single female police matron had inspected her, and in a private setting.